Searching ...

 Visit the Buford Battle Ground and gravesite, a historical site from the American Revolution.
 Even though the Patriots waved a white flag of surrender, they were either killed or wounded by British forces.
 The Daughters of the American Revolution have erected a monument at the site.

 The Lindsay Pettus Greenway connects two miles of downtown Lancaster and many different businesses and neighborhoods.
-The expansion is ongoing, but it is a paved walking and biking trail that is a segment of the Carolina Thread Trail.
+Its paved walking and biking trail, which is a segment of the Carolina Thread Trail, is being expanded.

 Lancaster also has cultural attractions such as the Lancaster Cultural Arts District, the Community Playhouse, which hosts local and some traveling acts, and the Native American Studies Center, a resource for studying and preserving Native American culture.